immortals-ume/dsa/java/src/main/java/com/immortals/algorithms/graph/Readme.md

 Here's how BFS works:

-    Start from a given source node (or starting point) in the dfs.
+    Start from a given source graphNode (or starting point) in the dfs.
-    Initialize a queue data structure and enqueue the source node.
+    Initialize a queue data structure and enqueue the source graphNode.
     While the queue is not empty:
     a.
-Dequeue the node at the front of the queue.
+Dequeue the graphNode at the front of the queue.
     b.
-Visit the dequeued node and process it as needed.
+Visit the dequeued graphNode and process it as needed.
     c.
-Enqueue all the neighboring nodes of the current node that have not been visited yet.
+Enqueue all the neighboring nodes of the current graphNode that have not been visited yet.
-    Repeat steps 3 until the queue is empty or until a specific condition is met (e.g., finding a target node).
+    Repeat steps 3 until the queue is empty or until a specific condition is met (e.g., finding a target graphNode).

 Key characteristics and properties of BFS: